Discourse Feed Widget for Website. No-code JSON API - Poper

 Bundled with popups, forms, quizzes

-Comparison reflects publicly listed pricing and features as of 2026.
+Comparison reflects external competitor positioning.
 Discourse native widgets refers to the official JS snippet and embed.js loader from discourse.org.
-Vanilla Forums and Circle.so pricing per their public pricing pages.
+Verify current details on each provider's site.

 Real teams.
 Real Discourse forums.
 Real outcomes.